Sam-Mwangi/AkanName-DOB/README.md

 ## Show your support

 Finally, if you've read this far, don't forget to give this repo a ⭐️.
-They're free . . .
-I think.
+Feel free create an issue and contribute...

 ## Acknowledgments